 Often I hear the words new, fresh, original, and others of the kind thrown around in regards to the entertainment media we enjoy.
 Naturally, this only applies to what we as individuals actually like.
 We tend to ignore the harsher critics, the ones that point out the flaws, the weaknesses and the shortcomings.
 Movie watching is such a personal thing, one that unfortunately gets muddled up as we take in the good and bad.
 We then apply these exterior influences to what we have (or will) see, More >

 As far as big news goes, Disney buying Lucasfilm is probably as big as it gets.
 We’re talking the changing of hands of one of the most popular franchises.
 Ever.
 There’s a lot of unknowns at this point.
 What we do know is that it looks to be a similar take over as that of Pixar.
 No new blood (just yet), and they’re keeping the reigns inside Lucasfilm.
 Kathleen Kennedy, the current co-chair, will take over.
-She’s got a lot of experience in the More >
+She’s got a lot of experience More >

 A while back I was browsing my favorite internet site and came across a post mentioning Kerbal Space Program.
 If you’re no stranger to this blog, you know how much I love space flight, and especially manned space flight.
 So there was no chance I was going to miss out on at least trying this game.
 After downloading the game (somewhere ~500mb), I was charmed by its basic graphics and the little Kerbal-men.
 It took a little time getting used to the interface and control schemes, but soon I was More >